GowthamKG07/Twitter-scraping/README.md

 # Twitter-scraping
-Scrap the data from the twitter and download the data into csv/json format
+Scrap the data from the twitter and download the data into csv/json format by using streamlit